jeffaco/msft-updatedns/README.md

 immediately after a new address is issued), this is different from system to system and thus decreases portability.

-Currently, UpdateDNS runs on virtually all Linux systems (Redhat, CentOS, SuSE, Debian, Ubuntu).
-It may be ported to UNIX systems at a later date.
+Currently, UpdateDNS runs on virtually all Linux systems (Redhat, CentOS, SuSE, Debian, Ubuntu), as well as Mac OS/X. It may be ported to UNIX systems at a later date.

 UpdateDNS also keeps it's log files trimmed via logrorate.
 This may be changed to other mechanisms as necessary if the script is ported elsewhere.